calcom/cal.com/README.md

 10. Also add the redirect URL given above as a whitelist URL and enable "Subdomain check".
 Make sure, it says "saved" below the form.
 11. You don't need to provide basic information about your app.
 Instead click at "Scopes" and then at "+ Add Scopes".
 On the left, click the category "Meeting" and check the scope `meeting:write`.
 12. Click "Done".
 13. You're good to go.
-Now you can easily add your Zoom integration in the Calendso settings.
+Now you can easily add your Zoom integration in the Cal.com settings.

 <!-- LICENSE -->